 7.2 Reporting Lost or Stolen Cards or Replacing Your Card

-If you need to report your Card or PIN as lost, stolen, or compromised, or to replace your Card for any reason, please contact us via the Online Banking Services or by emailing us at email@example.com.
+If you need to report your Card or PIN as lost, stolen, or compromised, or to replace your Card for any reason, please contact us via our online support tools or call Visa at 1-844-909-1623 seven days a week, 24 hours a day.
 You will be required to provide personal information so that we may verify your identity before we will issue you a replacement Card.

 8 Electronic Fund Transfers

 Your Card allows you to withdraw funds from your Account up to the Available Balance through Electronic Fund Transfers (“EFTs”).
 EFTs are transactions that are processed by electronic means and include, among others, ATM withdrawals and point-of-sale purchases at merchants.

 Your Account Agreement provides you with the information and terms about the EFTs that are permitted on your Account.